 Eneco's score of 75 is higher than 88% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Eneco reported total carbon emissions of approximately 9,720,000,000 kg CO2e, comprising 1,169,000,000 kg CO2e from Scope 1, 46,000,000 kg CO2e from Scope 2, and 8,505,000,000 kg CO2e from Scope 3 emissions.
-The company has set ambitious climate commitments, aiming for a 92% reduction in absolute Scope 1, 2, and 3 greenhouse gas emissions by 2035, compared to a 2019 baseline.
-Additionally, Eneco targets a 90% reduction in Scope 3 emissions from the use of sold products by the same year.
-Eneco's near-term goals include a 60% reduction in total emissions by 2030, with specific targets of an 80.7% reduction in Scope 1 emissions from power and heat generation per MWh.
+In 2023, Eneco reported total greenhouse gas emissions of approximately 9.72 billion kg CO2e, comprising 1.17 billion kg CO2e from Scope 1, 46 million kg CO2e from Scope 2, and about 8.51 billion kg CO2e from Scope 3 emissions.
+The company has set ambitious climate commitments, aiming for a 92% reduction in absolute Scope 1, 2, and 3 emissions by 2035, compared to a 2019 baseline.
+Additionally, Eneco targets a 90% reduction in Scope 3 emissions from the use of sold products by 2035.
+Eneco's near-term goals include a 60% reduction in total emissions by 2030, with specific targets of 80.7% reduction in Scope 1 emissions per MWh from power and heat generation and 76.2% reduction in emissions from fuel and energy-related activities.
 The company is committed to sourcing 100% renewable electricity for its own use through 2030.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect a commitment to achieving net-zero emissions across its value chain by 2035.
-Eneco's emissions data is cascaded from its parent company, Mitsubishi Corporation, which influences its sustainability strategies and reporting.
-The company's proactive approach to climate action positions it as a leader in the energy sector, particularly in the Netherlands.
+These targets are part of Eneco's broader strategy to achieve net-zero emissions across its value chain by 2035, with the framework for these commitments cascading from its parent company, Mitsubishi Corporation.

 Access structured emissions data, company-specific emission factors, and source documents